 • Condensation happens when moist air comes into contact with a cool surface and water droplets form.
 This is what happens when your bathroom mirror steams up or you pour a cold drink on a hot day.
+When this happens on your window, the glass mists up and drops of water run down the window.
 When this happens on a cold internal surface, such as toilet system, a wall or floor, moisture is produced and the surface can become damp and in some cases wet.
 Mould will often then grow on these damp areas.
 Condensation occurs in cold weather, even when the weather outside is dry.